-- area is such a draw for holidaymakers, visitors, and residents alike, in the first place. - 15.
-Given the location of the site in the countryside, the intrinsic character and beauty of which the Framework says policies and decisions should recognise, I find that restricting the caravans from permanent occupancy is necessary to protect the tranquillity of the countryside, which is part of its character. - 16.
-I conclude that, without the condition, the proposal would cause very significant harm to the character of the countryside, placing it in direct conflict with LP policy DM5 where it seeks to protect the character of the countryside by not granting planning permission for the permanent occupancy of caravans or chalets.
+- find that restricting the caravans from permanent occupancy is necessary to protect the tranquillity of the countryside, which is part of its character. - 15.
+I conclude that, without the conditions, the proposal would cause very significant harm to the character of the countryside, placing it in direct conflict with LP policy DM5 where it seeks to protect the character of the countryside by not granting planning permission for the permanent occupancy of caravans or chalets.
 It would also run against the Framework which indicates that decisions should contribute to and enhance the natural and local environment by recognising the intrinsic character and beauty of the countryside.